JessHung323/recipe_length_prediction_model/README.md

 This time in this project, we aim to derive features from the given dataset to:

-***predict the time a recipe takes to prepare***
+***Predict the time, in minutes, a recipe takes to prepare***

 Since we are predicting a numeric variable with non-finite choices, we will be using regression, instead of classification.
-We chose to predict the `'minutes'` column of the dataframe because as users of recipes, we wish to follow recipes that generally don't take too long to complete.
+We chose to predict the `'minutes'` column of the dataframe because as users of recipes, we wish to follow recipes that generally don't take too long to complete and we would like to have a rough estimate on how long the recipe would take.
 If we were told features such as the number of ingredients needed or number steps the the recipe has, we can perhaps have a relatively accurate estimate of how long that recipe would take before fully committing to executing it.

 In this project, we would use R^2 score and the Root Mean Squared Error (RMSE) to analyze the accuracy of our predictions on the training dataset.
 These scores and metrics are more intuitive for readers and easy to interpret as we try to predict a numeric variable.